ralfmouthaan/Waveguide-Mode-HoloGen/README.md

 - or DirectSearchBinary.m, which exploits the fact that a guided mode is real-valued;
 - or DirectSearchSymmetryBinary.m, which exploits both the fact that a guided mode is real-valued and is symmetrical.

 The Hologen.m file needs to point to a results file from Waveguide-FDFD (this is the default).
 It creates .csv files containing holograms that can be used by CamLab-SLM-Manual-Alignment (for example).
-Alternatively, an example is gotten for how to get Waveguide-Mode-Hologen to generate modes for step index fibres based on Gloge's solver.
+Alternatively, an example is available showing how to get Waveguide-Mode-Hologen to generate modes for step index fibres based on Gloge's solver.

 Other approaches for generating holograms capable of modal excitation an run faster, but yield lower-quality modes (mostly with less power coupled into the target mode).
 Some options include algorithms that exploit an experimental geometry with a spatial filter, such as those by [Arrizon](https://doi.org/10.1364/JOSAA.24.003500) and that by [Bolduc](https://doi.org/10.1364/OL.38.003546).
 An attempt has been made to implement these algorithms, but my efforts should be treated with caution - I think only Arrizon's third algorithm gives reasonable results.